 Shall be primarily a matter of individual judgment; students, however, are encouraged to be neat and clean and to exercise good judgment.

+VI.
 DRUGS AND NARCOTICS

-The use, possession, or distribution of narcotics, amphetamines, barbiturates, marijuana, hallucinogens, and any other dangerous or controlled drugs, not prescribed by a physician, is prohibited on college property or at college sponsored events
+The use, possession, or distribution of narcotics, amphetamines, barbiturates, marijuana, hallucinogens, and any other dangerous or controlled drugs, not prescribed by a physician, is prohibited on college property or at college sponsored events.

-COLLEGIATE INTEGRITY VII.
+VII.
+COLLEGIATE INTEGRITY

-- Each person must complete their college record honestly. - No person shall alter, counterfeit, forge or cause to be altered any record, form, or document used by the college.
-C. No student may loan/borrow their ID card and registration number to/ from
+- A. Each person must complete their college record honestly. - B. No person shall alter, counterfeit, forge or cause to be altered any record, form, or document used by the college. - C. No student may loan/borrow their ID card and registration number to/from another.

 VIII.
-FINANCIAL OBLIGATION TO THE COLLEGE Students are required to meet all financial obligations promptly.
+FINANCIAL OBLIGATION TO THE COLLEGE

+Students are required to meet all financial obligations promptly.
 A student who is delinquent in their financial obligations will not be allowed to register, to transfer their grades or to graduate from the college until the financial obligation is met.

-FIRE SAFETY IX.
+IX.
+FIRE SAFETY